(UPDATED, 10:58 a.m., to reflect that Delaware will use the SAT to replace a standards-based test for high school students.)

 That’s a big lift.
 In April, only 32 percent of Idaho high school juniors met the SAT benchmarks.

-According to the College Board, the nonprofit that administers the SAT, students who score at least a 480 in math and science and 530 in math are likely to earn at least a C in introductory college courses.
+According to the College Board, the nonprofit that administers the SAT, students who score at least a 480 in reading and writing and 530 in math are likely to earn at least a C in introductory college courses.
 (Each section of the SAT is graded on a scale ranging from 200 to 800.)